Aaron-Bopp/TIM/40_Evergreens/Fear cannot be a deterrent for deconstructing your faith.md

 especially if they have highly religious [[parents]].
 ^[[[Working through trauma can involve of a lot of letting go]]]

-Some people can never truly reach objectivity with [[Christianity]] because they have had legitimate spiritual experiences or have experienced a personal relationship with god.
+Some people can never truly reach [[objectivity]] with [[Christianity]] because they have had legitimate spiritual experiences or have experienced a personal relationship with god.
 Those experiences are very much real and are often the main reason people stay in the church: [[The brain is powerful enough to create supernatural experiences]].

 [[The Christian worldview is incompatible with most other worldviews]] also means that they will [[struggle]] to conceptualize the [[belief systems]] of others in an objective way.
-If you can never get to this place of objectivity, you may get stuck feeling like you're [[Deconstructing your faith can feel like constructing a puzzle that you haven't seen before | constructing a puzzle you haven't seen before]].
+If you can never get to this place of [[objectivity]], you may get stuck feeling like you're [[Deconstructing your faith can feel like constructing a puzzle that you haven't seen before | constructing a puzzle you haven't seen before]].

 ### <hr class="footnote"/>